Estimation Methods for Cluster Randomized Trials with Noncompliance: A Study of A Biometric Smartcard Payment System in

 Then, we have

-\end{proposition} A consequence of Proposition \ref{prop:ours} is that we can construct a Hodges-Lehmann type of point estimator based on the testing properties of $T(\tau_0)$ \citep{hodges_estimates_1963}.
-Specifically, our estimate is the value of $\tau$ that satisfies the equation $T(\tau) = 0$.
-Algebraic manipulation reveals that the $\tau$ that satisfies $T(\tau) =0$ is
+\end{proposition} Unlike the growing $J$ asymptotic regime in Proposition \ref{prop:asym_J}, Proposition \ref{prop:ours} does not make the assumption that the compliance rate $\mu_D$ is far away from zero.
+Also, a consequence of Proposition \ref{prop:ours} is that we can construct a Hodges-Lehmann type of point estimator of $\tau$ based on the testing properties of $T(\tau_0)$ \citep{hodges_estimates_1963}.
+Specifically, our point estimator, which we denote as $\widehat{\tau}_{rm AE}$, is the value of $\tau$ that satisfies the equation $T(\tau) = 0$, which turns out to be

-The following corollary shows that the identifying value of the proposed point estimator $\widehat{\tau}_{\rm AE}$ is the CACE in finite samples, irrespective of the number of units within the cluster or cluster-level CACE homogeneity; this is in contrast to the two extant methods.
+The following corollary shows that the expectation of the first-order Taylor expansion of the proposed point estimator $\widehat{\tau}_{\rm AE}$ is the CACE in finite samples, irrespective of the number of units within the cluster or cluster-level CACE heterogeneity; this is in contrast to the two extant methods.
 Note that one can also derive the same estimator using the methods in \citet{middleton_unbiased_2015} as plug-in estimates for the terms in equation~\ref{eq:tau_AE}.